wilksmatt/1-click-child-links/readme.md

 ### Creating Task Template Filter Rules ###

-With this extension, it's possible to specify which parent work items apply to each Task template in one of two ways:
+With this extension, it's possible to specify which parent work items apply to each Task template by putting rules into the Task template *Description* field.
+There are two ways that you can specify these rules:

 <img src="src/img/create-child-tasks-screenshot-manage-templates-filter-rules.png" alt="Creating task template filter rules" />